 Here’s Why All Cutting Boards Aren’t Created Equal

 A cutting board acts at any given moment as a chopping block, food preparation surface, or serving station—sometimes all three.
-So it’s essential that this can’t-live-without kitchen accessory be made of a durable material.
+For this reason it’s essential that this can’t-live-without kitchen accessory be made of a durable material.

-Pro chefs swear by wood because it’s more impact resistant and sanitary than plastic, gentler on knife blades than bamboo, and cheaper than marble or granite.
-But not all types of wood are superior options.
+Pro chefs swear by wood cutting boards because they are more impact resistant and sanitary than plastic, gentler on knife blades than bamboo, and cheaper than marble or granite.
+But not all types of wood make good cutting boars.
 When buying a cutting board for your home kitchen, know that certain wood species handle the chore of chopping better than others.

 Keep reading for a detailed comparison of the best wood for cutting board and butcher block products so that you’re sure to snag a cutting surface built to last.